alienemoji/log-scanner/README.md

 # log-scanner

-A simple log scanner that searches for lines containing a given IP or string and outputs the results to a .txt file for reporting or analysis.
+A simple log scanner that searches for lines containing a given IP or string and outputs the results to a .txt file for reporting or further analysis.
+Written when I noticed some novel traffic in my logs that I wanted to report to DigitalOcean but couldn't copy all of it manually.

 ## Usage:
 `python3 scanner.py <FILENAME> <SEARCHQUERY> -printresults`